 Hellenic Scholars' Library

-The Hellenic Scholars' Library is located on the lower level by Special Collection (see map).
-This unique specialized collection represents an appreciation of Hellenic culture, thought, art and letters.
+The Hellenic Scholars' Library is located on the lower level by Special Collection (see map), legend Hellenic.

 Marla Haas Corts Missionary Biography Collection